Nursing

 You may also be eligible for loans and grants.
 Completing the Free Application for Federal Student Aid (FAFSA®1) is the first step to determining if you can get access to any federal student loans or state financial aid.

-American Military University’s Preferred Military Rate is $250 per credit hour for all undergraduate and master’s-level courses.
+American Military University’s Preferred Military Rate is $250/credit hour for undergraduate and $250/credit hour for master’s-level courses.
 The rate is available to all U.S. active-duty servicemembers, National Guard members, and Reservists.
 Military families, including parents, spouses, legal partners, siblings, and dependents, are also eligible to receive the Preferred Military Rate.

 Request information to learn more about AMU's military nursing student benefits and our Preferred Military Rate to see how these programs can help minimize the cost of earning a Master's of Science in Nursing.